Sixth Annual Symposium on Teaching and Learning

 The conference program will include a pre-conference workshop, an opening reception, keynote speaker, plenary speakers and concurrent presentations.
 Proceedings from the conference will be published.

-PLEASE NOTE, THE COST FOR THIS EVENT IS FREE, HOWEVER REGISTRATION IS REQUIRED.
+PLEASE NOTE, REGISTRATION FOR THIS EVENT IS NOW CLOSED.

 Jennifer Lock, PhD

 Jennifer Lock, PhD, is a Professor and Vice Dean, Werklund School of Education, University of Calgary.
 Her area of specialization is in online learning, ICT integration, change and innovation, and educational development in higher education.
 She has expanded her work to study learning through making and makerspaces.

 The plenary session during lunch will include a cross section of undergraduate students from University of Calgary in Qatar, Weil Cornell Medicine Qatar, Qatar University and College of North Atlantic Qatar speaking on Teaching Millennials.